-Nexters Presents Its Research: Almost 50% Of Gamers Tolerate Non-core GamePlay Ads Research
+Nexters Presents Its Research: Almost 50% Of Gamers Tolerate Non-Core GamePlay Ads Research

 - The most popular gaming genre in the USA is casual games, while in Europe, Japan, and Brazil — RPG / MMORPG.

-“Misleading advertising is an evolving term — it previously meant advertising that created false expectations, as there was no such experience in the product.
+“Non-Core GamePlay advertising is an evolving term — it previously meant advertising that created false expectations, as there was no such experience in the product.
 With companies adding mini-games with the mechanics from the ads, such advertising is no longer misleading: users can now find this experience in the product; it's just not the core one,” Anton Yakovlev, Chief Marketing Officer at Nexters, says.
-“As the line continues to blur, we conducted this survey to discover gamers' thoughts and attitudes toward misleading ads.”
+“As the line continues to blur, we conducted this survey to discover gamers' thoughts and attitudes towards these ads.”

 The full report is available here.